xapian/xapian/xapian-bindings/java/docs/index.rst

 How to build the bindings:
 ##########################

+If you want to install from source you'll need to `download the source code <https://xapian.org/download>`_ if you haven't already done so.

 Running "make" and then "make install" will "install" a JNI glue shared library into a "built" subdirectory of the java build directory.
 The jar file is built into the "built" subdirectory too.